Dragonfly 360 Blog

 Avoid foods

-For 6 weeks, avoid foods that you find trigger your sensitivity.
+For 6 weeks, strictly avoid foods that you test positive to sensitivities.
 Then, slowly add them back in 1 at a time waiting 4 days between adding another avoidance food while keeping a journal of symptoms.
 The food must be strictly avoided for the 6 weeks to help lower the immune response, and this takes discipline to accomplish.

 Rotation diets